Miriu/bioRxivbot/README.md

-# **biorXivbot**
+# **bioRxivbot**

 A twitter bot from [@MiriukaLab](https://twitter.com/MiriukaLab) for filtering just published  [@bioRxivpreprint](https://twitter.com/biorxivpreprint) papers according to keywords.

-**Purpose:** A bot that chekcs what was published the day before and tweets them if some keywords are found in the abstract.
+**Purpose:** A bot that checks what papers were published the day before and tweets them if some keywords are found in the abstract.
 Ideally, you should set a crontab for a scheduled activation and tweeting in a server.
 Alternatively, just run it everyday :(

 ## Set up